 An online community gives you the opportunity to connect and share information with others who may be having similar issues and experiences with their epilepsy.
 These communities are also a good way to find out about the latest happenings, information and events.

 Epilepsy Action Australia has a number of online forums and websites catering to different age-groups and circumstances.

 The Epilepsy Action Australia Facebook page is the best way to stay connected with the epilepsy community and hear about upcoming events, programs, surveys and studies.
-Updated regularly, it offers a wealth of information and alerts you to the latest epilepsy news and happenings
+Updated regularly, it offers snippets of information and alerts you to the latest epilepsy news and happenings

 The Epilepsy: In Memoriam – you are not alone Facebook page is dedicated to family and friends who have lost someone dear as a result of epilepsy.
 It offers an opportunity to honour a loved one with stories, comments and photos as well as connect with others who may have gone or be going through a similar experience.